yarias/github-actions/Readme.md

 This will help to validate commit message is following the standard.

-Nedd to add follwong in package.json file.
+Need to add follwong in package.json file.

 ```json
 "husky":{